-If you’re looking for a dedicated, low-cost option, MCE-compatible remotes are your first port of call for Kodi remote control.
+If you’re looking for a dedicated, low-cost option, MCE-compatible remotes should be your first port of call for controlling Kodi remotely from on the couch.

 Typically shipping with a USB infrared receiver, MCE remotes almost always work out of the box.
-Additionally, their functionality is included in all-in-one remotes, so if you have one of those for your TV, you’ll find this works with Kodi.
+Additionally, their functionality is included in all-in-one remotes, so if you have one, you’ll find this works with Kodi.

 Many media centers come with wireless (RF) or Bluetooth remotes, or at least the option to use them.
 If the device you have installed Kodi on has such a remote, then you should be able to use this.

-These remotes—such as the Rii Backlit Air Mouse 2.4G MX3 Pro—are ideal for navigating the menus, selecting media to watch, and so on.
+These remotes—such as the Rii Backlit Air Mouse 2.4G MX3 Pro—are ideal for navigating menus and selecting media.
 Sadly, inputting text can be slow, even with the onscreen keyboard, but this is a small price to pay for the convenience of a good remote control.
 However, more recent remotes often come with a built-in keyboard.

 For many people, this will be by far the most convenient option for Kodi remote control.
 It keeps control of your media center with the same device you use for your TV.
 Fewer remote controls always makes for a simpler life.

 It really doesn’t matter what sort of game controller you’ve got.
 If it has a USB cable, it will almost certainly work with Kodi.
-Your controller might be an old Xbox or Xbox 360 controller, a PS3 or PS4 controller, or even a Nintendo Wii controller.
-It can even be a controller styled in tribute to a retro gaming device.
+If you’ve installed Kodi on your game console, simply control it with your Xbox One controller, PS4 controller, or whatever.
+Kodi can even be remotely controlled with a retro gaming device.

 Looking for something a little more convenient?
-There’s an official Kodi remote app for Android and iOS, and with this you gain full control over your media center.
-(You might be interested to know that mobile app remotes for Windows 10 Mobile and Ubuntu Touch are also available).
+There’s an official Kodi remote app for Android and iOS, which gives you full control over your media center.
 With a touchscreen remote, you can even enter text more easily, as it is sent via your device keyboard.

-Even if you don’t use the official Kodi remote app (there may be compatibility issues), third party options are available too.
-And if you’re still having problems, there is also a web interface that you can use instead.
-Although slower than an app (imaging a web page that reloads each time you tap on it), the web interface nevertheless makes a convenient remote if installing an app isn’t an option.
+Even if you don’t use the official Kodi remote app (there may be compatibility issues), third party options are available.
+And if you’re still having problems, you can also use the Kodi web interface instead.
+Although slower than an app, the web interface nevertheless makes a convenient remote in a pinch.

 Several professional-level products have been produced that have Kodi functionality.
 These are not dedicated to Kodi, however.
-Rather, these systems are capable of controlling other technology around the home.
+Rather, these systems can control other technology around the home.

-Kodi’s developers have been working for several years to integrate the technologies with Kodi, and are often used in conjunction with a dedicated mobile app.
+Kodi’s developers have been working for several years to integrate the technologies with Kodi and they’re often used in conjunction with a dedicated mobile app.
 Devices from Allonis, Total Control, Control 4, iRidium Mobile, and Crestron all fall under this category.

 Further details and an up-to-date list of system providers can be found on the Kodi wiki.

 Rather than wearing out your thumb, a voice control app will let you instruct Kodi what to do.
 Want it to launch YouTube?
 Not a problem: just ask!
-Apps like Yatse and Unified Remote on Android are particularly good at this, so look at these first.
-For iOS, consider Blue Remote for Kodi.
+Apps like Yatse and Unified Remote on Android are particularly good at this.

-Last but not least, you could just use a keyboard to remote control your Kodi.
-You’re thinking of a typical USB keyboard, aren’t you, with a long cable trailed across the floor.
+Need a low budget, physical solution?
+You could just use a keyboard to remote control your Kodi.
+Perhaps you’re thinking of a typical USB keyboard, with a long cable trailed across the floor.
 This is an option, but it’s not exactly ideal.
 Other keyboards are available.

-We’ve already looked at Wi-Fi and Bluetooth remotes, but there are some brilliant wireless keyboards that work in the same way.
+We’ve looked at Wi-Fi and Bluetooth remotes, but there are some handheld Bluetooth keyboards that work in the same way.

-After all, it’s difficult to use Kodi without inputting text.
-You can’t search without one, or install (legal) third-party add-ons.
+After all, it’s difficult to use Kodi (and search for content) without inputting text.
 Sure, the on-screen keyboard is adequate, but that’s about as good as it gets.